style95/word-parser/README.md

     SELECT COUNT(DISTINCT t.duid) FROM stream_test OVER (WINDOW '300' SECONDS, SLIDE '5' SECONDS) AS t
 ```

-There are few arguments being passed to the Spark-CEP job.
+There are few arguments being passed to the Spark CEP job.
 First, it requires zookeeper url(`kafka.zookeeper.quorum`) for consuming stream from Kafka.
 Since it stores the result within a window to redis, it also requires Redis connection information.
 You can pass continuous query against a Kafka topic(`stream_test`).

+If you want to contribute our project, please refer to [Governance](https://github.com/samsung/spark-cep/wiki/Governance)